r12f/hexo-post-series/README.md

 The configurations we supported now are quite simple.
 * list_title: Specify the title you'd like to show before the list.
 If list title is empty, we won't generate the post-series-title div.
 * open_in_new_tab: If true, a ```target="_blank"``` will be put into the anchor.
-* reverse_sort: If true, the most recent created post will be put at first, otherwise, the least recent create post.
+* reverse_sort: If true, the most recent created post will be put at first, otherwise, the least recent created post.

 Here is a sample:
 ```